-- 1. In Manager, click the Security tab, and then click Providers in the side panel. - Click the Users and Roles icon beside the Geocortex Identity Server security provider.
+- 1. In Manager, click the Security & Data tab, expand the Security area in the side panel, and then click Providers. - Click the Users and Roles icon beside the Geocortex Identity Server security provider.
 The Users and Roles dialog box opens.